snapframework/snap-website/templates/faq.md

 from [source](http://dist.schmorp.de/libev/).

-### When I run snap with multiple cores, throughput plummets.
-What's going on?
+### Why does throughput plummet when I run snap with multiple cores?

 The parallel GC introduced in GHC 6.10 doesn't seem to play very well with Snap.
 If you turn parallel GC off (using the "`-qg`" flag, e.g. "`./foo-website